OutSystems/docs-product/src/setup/limitations.md

 There are some feature differences between this new version and your existing Service Studio.

-* In the UI main editor, the toggles for some widgets (for example, List or Table widgets) don't have the final experience.

 * Context menus icons, display and styling are still under development.

 * The **Export to an Image** feature of the flow editor for actions, processes, and UI flows is not available yet.